TIDYAPP/maintenance-management-automation-benchmark/readme.md

 ## VIII.
 Third-Party Integrations

 ### A. Property Management Systems
-- [ ] Provide secure API endpoints to allow access to cleaning and maintenance schedules, asset data, and service logs, complete with usage limits and key management
-- [ ] Support webhooks that notify property managers in real time of schedule changes, cleaning task completions, and maintenance alerts
+- [ ] Provide secure API endpoints to allow data to be pushed to third party systems as needed.- [ ] Support webhooks that notify property managers in real time of schedule changes, cleaning task completions, and maintenance alerts
-- [ ] Continuously monitor API error logs and integration health metrics for cleaning and maintenance data synchronization operations
-- [ ] Integrate cleaning records with building automation systems for enhanced coordination of services

 ### B. Accounting Systems
 - [ ] Integrate cleaning and maintenance financial records with accounting software to ensure up-to-date reconciliation of labor, supply, and equipment costs
-- [ ] Provide API endpoints to allow access to cost data for cleaning and maintenance, including labor costs, cleaning supply expenses, and replacement item costs (when applicable)
 - [ ] Continuously monitor and log all financial data synchronization operations between cleaning systems and accounting platforms, with automated alerts for discrepancies
 - [ ] Generate detailed year-end financial reports categorized by cleaning service types, maintenance activities, and vendor performance